 The Nineties saw me graduating from my training, separating from the mother of my son, moving back to LA and working on several movie projects as a screenwriter, and eventually becoming married.
 My artwork started to blossom and, for the first time, I had my work in a gallery in Palm Springs (subsequently, I have had work sold in galleries in Corvallis, Oregon, and in Salinas and Carmel, California).
 I taught at a Waldorf-inspired school for a year before heading back up to Oregon where I taught in a Waldorf school in Corvallis.
 I taught at the Corvallis Waldorf school for four years, where I held a Satsang group.
 Afterwards another four years at the Monterey Bay Charter School, another four at the Sebastopol Independent Charter School and three at Live oak Waldorf in the Sierra Foothills.
-Now my wife, Michelle, and our ten-year-old son live in Sacramento where I teach at the Alice Birney School, a Waldorf public school.
+Now my wife, Michelle, and our 13-year-old son, Aiden, live in Carmel Valley where I teach at the Monterey BAy Charter School, a Waldorf charter school.
 My third book, Beyond the Beyond: Poems to My Beloved Self, I published in 2013.
 In 2015 I published a psuedo-autobiographical work, The Teachings of Yama: A Conversation with Death.
 And then published three books for children, encouraged by my students and my younger son: Gerome Gnome and the Flying Pancake, Gerome Gnome and the Fallen Star and The Boy and the Python and Other Wisdom Tales.
+In 2018 I published a book of poetry of my travels to the Himalayas and elsewhere, called At the Throne of the Mountain Kings.

 And so it goes, as Kurt Vonnegut would say.
 It has all been a wonderful adventure in Consciousness with no regrets and many creative mistakes.
 And only God knows what tomorrow might bring. . .

 Bridging Heaven and Earth episode featuring me and my work.
 August, 1997.